Comparisons11 min read

 Creator Pro ~$50/mo Subscriber scoring, advanced reporting, Creator Network, referral system

-ConvertKit's pricing scales with subscriber count, but the free plan is remarkably generous — up to 10,000 subscribers with unlimited emails.
-However, the free plan lacks automation, which is a significant limitation.
+Pricing scales based on subscriber count, but here's the thing: the free plan is genuinely generous — up to 10,000 subscribers with unlimited emails.
+The catch?
+The free plan doesn't include automation, which is a major limitation if you want triggered sequences.

 Feature-by-Feature Comparison: Mailchimp vs ConvertKit 2026